jsdryan/wdywwtd/README.md

-# LINE Bot - What do you wanna watch today?
+# LINE Bot: What do you want to watch today?

 ## Features:

-- Users can grab a random video's information from JavLibrary's high rated section.
+- Users can grab a random video's information from JavLibrary's high-rated section.
-- Users can collect which video what they want after getting a video randomly.
+- Users can collect which video they want after getting a video randomly.

 ## Todos